DanielXMoore/Civet/civet.dev/cheatsheet.md

 ### Implicit Fragments

-Adjacent elements/fragments get implicitly combined into one fragment.
+Adjacent elements/fragments get implicitly combined into one fragment, unless they are items in an array.

 <Playground>
 return